notomorrow/hyperion-engine/README.md

 To get started, check out the [Compiling the Engine](doc/CompilingTheEngine.md) guide to set up your development environment and compile the engine.

+## Documentation
+[Definitions and Terminology](doc/Definitions.md) provides definitions and explanations for various terms and concepts used within the engine.

 ---